Should I apply?

 Since 1993, DBACE has helped creatives bring their ideas to life.
 Winning DBACE will give you:

 — up to £20,000 investment to start or grow your enterprise

-— 12 months business support with MeWe360 and Deutsche Bank’s high calibre industry & business mentors
+— membership to MeWe360’s Incubator programme, including 12-months of business support with MeWe360 and Deutsche Bank’s high calibre industry & business mentors

 — recognition and the opportunity to raise your profile within the industry

 — access to peer and influential industry contacts

 — leverage to bring in additional funding and access to further investment opportunities

 — specially tailored business and leadership training for the cohort of winners